 The Virtual Reality Space Pirates by Jean M. Akam

-The reason I chose to read this book is because I’ve been trying to get into more pirate-ish books.
+The reason I chose to read this book is that I’ve been trying to get into more pirate-ish books.
 I know this one says Space Pirates but I was hoping to get a similar feel to your typical sea pirates.

-In The Virtual Reality Space Pirates we actually have quite a few characters.
+In The Virtual Reality Space Pirates, we actually have quite a few characters.
 Our main one seems to be Veryan, a pilot chasing Space Pirate Gadran who stole a rare crystal used as a symbol of peace between Varga and Malparnia.
 We also are introduced to four children who accidentally board the ship while snooping around personnel only rooms at a museum.

 I liked that Veryan was an older main character (or at least I’m assuming he was based on how he looked in the pictures) and that there was some deception going on.
 (Deception stories, please send them my way!)
 But I also didn’t like how a lot of the action was left up to the reader.
 For example, at the end of the book our characters end up time traveling and the next thing the reader knows, the problems have been resolved.
 How?
 We get a small explanation but we’re not part of it